-state targe string previ targe NDC contains a ment that the mitigation t in NDC is more gent that the country's ous NDC or emissions t under the Convention oto Protocol.
-The NDC refers to its previous target (NDC or target under the UNFCCC or KP), and asserts that its NDC target is a progression on this. targe an ec emiss secto eveloping country, the t type has changed to conomy-wide absolute sions target, and/or more ors have been included in arget.
-For developing countries, the country has moved from, for instance a target based on a BAU projection to an absolute emissions target. is pro ssessment of progression wided, with reference to ation potential analyses.
+3 The NDC contains a statement that the mitigation target in NDC is more stringent that the country's previous NDC or emissions target under the Convention or Kyoto Protocol.
+The NDC refers to its previous target (NDC or target under the UNFCCC or KP), and asserts that its NDC target is a progression on this.
+If a developing country, the target type has changed to an economy-wide absolute emissions target, and/or more sectors have been included in the target.
+For developing countries, the country has moved from, for instance a target based on a BAU projection to an absolute emissions target.
+An assessment of progression is provided, with reference to mitigation potential analyses.
 A detailed assessment of mitigation ambition is provided, with references to detailed mitigation potential analyses.

-Highest possible ambition, referring to 6(a) above: A reference to ambition in terms of the 1.5 °C target.
-The target is clearly related in the NDC to the global goal of 1.5 degrees.
-A reference to ambition in terms of the "well below 2 °C" target.
-The target is clearly related in the NDC to the "well below 2 degrees" target.
-For NDCs submitted before December 2015, this could be a reference to a 2 degree target.
+Highest possible ambition, referring to 6(a) above: • A reference to ambition in terms of the 1.5 °C limit.
+The target is clearly related in the NDC to the global limit of 1.5°C. ■ A reference to ambition in terms of the "well below 2 °C" limit.
+The target is clearly related in the NDC to the "well below 2 °C" target.
+For NDCs submitted before December 2015, this could be a reference to a 2 °C limit.
 A reference to a national mitigation potential analysis.
 An explanation in terms of national circumstances for the level of ambition chosen, with reference to the national mitigation potential analysis.
-Ssee the above section on national circumstances as well.
+See the above section on national circumstances as well.
 Countries may list constraints on mitigation ambition related to development challenges.
-Common but differentiated responsibilities and respective capabilities, in the light of different national circumstances (CBDRRC-ILONDC) - Terms used: Explanations of ambition in terms of common but differentiated responsibilities and respective capabilities.
+Common but differentiated responsibilities, in the light of differentiated (CBDRRC-ILONDC) - Terms used: · Explanations of ambition in terms of common but differentiated responsibilities and respective capabilities.
 Countries should provide a link between their mitigation ambition and their responsibilities and capabilities.
 Explanation of ambition in terms of national circumstances.
 None d) How the Party has addressed Article 4, paragraph 4, of the Paris Agreement